matthewjwoodruff/modelcomparison/src/litreview.md

 # Literature Review

+I think JMD is a good journal to target for this paper.
+    They do lots of metamodeling papers, and they also have some more touchy-feely stuff about design novelty.
+    Maybe even possible (although worthwhile?) to get in a technical brief on the difficulties of getting GASP up and running.

+Next up, EJOR.

 * What is a model for?
 * How does it interact with problem formulation?
     - In terms of solutions produced